 If you’re aware of local conflict or issues related to your Regional Contact, and would like to register a formal complaint, you may do so using the Regional Feedback Email.

-Before you submit your complaint, please take the time to review the Regional Contacts Letter of Understanding and the Leadership Criteria Document so that you can first understand the actual requirements of the role.
+Before you submit your complaint, please take the time to review the Volunteer Regional Contact Agreement and the Leadership Criteria Document so that you can first understand the actual requirements of the role.
 Be prepared to provide us with information about how you feel that your area’s Regional Contact has failed to meet the duties of his or her volunteer role, as well as background on your involvement or relationship to the regional contact or to activities in your local region.

 Not infrequently, we find that a one-to-one disagreement with a Regional Contact is rooted in a simple misunderstanding about about the role.
 For example, we might hear, “Our regional contact hasn’t thrown a Decompression in our area,” when in fact there is no requirement or obligation for a Regional Contact to throw such an event unless the Regional Contact wishes to be involved.
 We are best able to use feedback that is as specific as possible about the nature of the violation of the terms of the Letter of Agreement and the role itself, so please take the time to review that information before you submit your complaint.